p-society/p-society.github.io/README.md

 # Contributing

-Your contribution will be appriciated.
+Your contribution will be appreciated.
 So feel free to open a PR about any change in front End or any new design you have.
 You can even open a PR by making a design on a sketch page or PDF.

 If you want to contribute bu writing code follow the steps.